-If you're buying a notebook or a tablet, you should consider a detachable keyboard if one of the primary uses of the device will be word processing.
+If you're buying a notebook or a tablet, you should consider a detachable or membrane keyboard if one of the primary uses of the device will be word processing.
 On-screen keyboards take up screen space and are awkward to use, making them a poor substitute for a regular keyboard.

 Laptop/notebook buyers have a choice of several operating systems:

 - Microsoft Windows is the dominant operating system with approximately 85% of the desktop/laptop market.